Importance of an effective eCommerce site search engine

 7 Elements of an effective internal site search mechanism

-- Prominent placement and functional design of the search bar: ECommerce should put the search bar at central areas on a site, that is, the top right corner or top center of the page, to improves accessibility and usability.
+- Prominent placement and functional design of the search bar: ECommerce should put the search bar in central areas on a site, that is, the top right corner or top center of the page, to improve accessibility and usability.